Dianne Bevelander MBA, PhD

 Women in Leadership programme facilitator

-Wiley Davi is an award-winning professor and Chair of the English and Media Studies Department at Bentley University, a premier business university near Boston, Mass.
-In addition to providing strategic planning for and oversight of a 60+-person department, she also provides diversity training for faculty and staff across the university and as a consultant to other educational institutions, specifically addressing gender, race, and LGBT issues.
+Wiley Davi is the Associate Dean of Arts and Sciences at Bentley University, a premier business university near Boston, Mass.
+In addition to supporting eight Arts & Sciences departments, she also provides diversity training for faculty and staff across the university and as a consultant to other educational institutions, specifically addressing gender, race, and LGBT issues.
 Her teaching and research interests span the fields of writing, diversity, gender studies, leadership, and service-learning.
 She has published many articles and delivered international conference presentations on the intersections of race, gender, leadership and teaching.
 Wiley’s interest in metacognition and leadership led her to co-design an intensive leadership course in Bentley’s innovative MBA program, which she has co-taught for the past three years.
 Wiley holds a Ph.D. from Tufts University in Massachusetts.

 Karen A. Stephenson, PhD